For the Huggers

 - He touched blind eyes, put fingers in deaf ears, even handled mute tongues.

-But not mine.
+But he hasn’t touched my hands.
 Not literally.
 Not now, anyway.

 Yet, there is this: